viklund/courses/rnaseq/labs/GSA_tutorial.md

 library(piano) # Install the piano package (Bioconductor) if this command does not work
 ```

 First we need to construct our gene-set collection, we will be looking at so called Hallmark gene-sets from the MSigDB in this example.
-(See the paper: <http://www.cell.com/cell-systems/abstract/S2405-4712(15)00218-5> )
+(See the paper: <http://www.cell.com/cell-systems/abstract/S2405-4712(15)00218-5> ) Download the Hallmark gene-set collection from here: <http://software.broadinstitute.org/gsea/msigdb/download_file.jsp?filePath=/resources/msigdb/5.1/h.all.v5.1.symbols.gmt>

 ``` r
 # Load the gene-set collection into piano format: